davidsbatista/TAC-Entity-Linking/README.md

 - Washington, D.C., the capital of the United States
 - NIL in case the `Washington` which the document is refering to does not exist in the KB

 This repository contains the code for an entity linking prototype, trained and tested with the datasets from the TAC Entity-Linking sub-task.
-A detaied description of the prototype system can be found in this [report](dsbatista-projecto_RI.pdf)
+A detaied description of the prototype system can be found in this [report](dsbatista-projecto_RI.pdf).

 Data